ECHibiki/Kissu-Feedback-and-Forms/README.md

     - Future changes to form creation must be done here
 6. TDD for displaying a form to a user.
     - Send out the propper JSON for an initialized form
+    - Server sends out HTML that is not rendered by JS
+    - Form needs a verifiable hash to prevent form spam
 7. TDD to handle a user response.
     - Handle inputs on all varieties of potential form inputs
     - Handle error case